andycaira/gfcatalogue/pages/method.md

 **Primary Titles** are those that Fisher either inscribed on the work, were written in their personal journals, published online by the artist on their social media or blog during Fisher’s lifetime, or reflect Fisher’s stated preference as the title.
 We have adhered to the spelling and syntax exactly as it originally appeared.
 Primary titles appear in italics: *Shrine 0*

 **Estate Titles** are those that have been assigned by the artist’s closest contacts, including their life partner, Andy Caira, and their best friend and creative collaborator, Aidan Nolan for archival purposes and the catalogue raisonné.
 Many of these titles reflect the fact that a work is related to another work, often with a primary or historical title.
-Descriptive titles appear in roman type within parentheses: (Clustered Suburbs)
+Estate titles appear in roman type within parentheses: (Clustered Suburbs)

 **Sketch for** is the prefix used for drawings which Fisher made in preparation for a specific painting that was created at a later date.
-In these instances, descriptive titles appear in roman type within single quotation marks: ‘Sketch for Shrine 0’
+In these instances, Estate titles appear in roman type within single quotation marks: Sketch for *Shrine 0* and Sketch for 'The Last Person Forgets You'

 **Untitled** when in italics refers to a work whose title was specified by the artist as “Untitled.”
 It is also used to clarify when an artwork has no given title and will often be accompanied by a descriptive title in parentheses.